"Music is the only language that doesn't require translation."

 Welcome to Xavier's School of Music!

-Being an accomplished pianist and violinist with nearly 25 years of music experience and over a decade of teaching experience, I decided to create Xavier's School of Music in January 2017, as a place for people of all ages to start their musical journey and discover their love for music without having to break the bank.
+Being an accomplished pianist and violinist with about 25 years of music experience and over a decade of teaching experience, I decided to create Xavier's School of Music in January 2017, as a place for people of all ages to start their musical journey and discover their love for music without having to break the bank.

 For as long as I can remember I've had a passion for music, which all started at the age of six when my parents signed me up for piano lessons.
-Seeing my love for music, they enrolled me into the RCM piano program and I continued to learn and grow as a pianist, eventually completing my Level 10 practical exam in high school.
+Seeing my love for music, they enrolled me in the RCM piano program and I continued to learn and grow as a pianist, eventually completing my Level 10 practical exam in high school.

 I studied at Cardinal Carter Academy for the Arts and chose to specialize in strings, which yielded my love for another instrument - the violin.
 During my time there I belonged to many of the school's orchestras and took part in several concerts, festivals, and music conferences, which sharpened my skill and passion for music.
 Although I took a bit of a detour after high school (I studied animation and started working in the animation/visual effects industry), I never stopped the music, and I continued to push myself to greater heights in both the piano and violin.